 The Indiana National Guard can trace its beginnings back to 1801, when the Indiana Territory organized militia companies to defend local settlements.
 Forefathers of Indiana National Guard’s 151st Infantry Regiment fought with General William Henry Harrison at the Battle of Tippecanoe in 1811.
 But the founding of militia elements that later came to be recognized as the National Guard of the United States, of which the Indiana National Guard is a part, happened much earlier in our nation’s history.

-On Dec.
-13, 2018, the National Guard celebrates its 382nd birthday.
-On this date in 1636, the first militia regiments in North America were organized in Massachusetts.
+The National Guard celebrates its birthday every year on Dec.
+13. On this date in 1636, the first militia regiments in North America were organized in Massachusetts.
 The birth of the National Guard's oldest organized units is symbolic of the founding of all the state, territory and District of Columbia militias that collectively make up today's National Guard.

 The National Guard pre-dates the United States Army, which was founded in 1775, and all other military forces of the United States of America.
 The Militia Act of May 8, 1792, permitted militia units organized on that date to retain their “customary privileges.”
 The Militia Act of 1903, National Defense Act of 1916 and subsequent law extend this provision of the militia act.